 9. How soon can I schedule my surgery after my consultation?

 Dr. Kane performs surgery every Wednesday and Thursday.
-If you desire to have surgery right away we try to accommodate to your needs as soon as possible.
+If you desire to have surgery right away we try to accommodate your needs as soon as possible.
 We can even book your surgery just a week away from your consultation.

 10. When is the payment required for the surgery?

 Six weeks prior to surgery, you’ll come back to our Cosmetic Surgery & Medi-Spa Baltimore, MD. for another appointment.
 Dr. Kane’s patient coordinator, Holly, will spend an hour or more with you to review what to expect on the day of surgery and how to prepare.
 She will go over the consent forms with you and your surgical instructions, and you’ll get the necessary paperwork for your pre-op physical.
 You’ll be measured for any post-op garments you may need and have your photos taken.
 Your prescription medicines are given to you to have filled prior to your surgery.
-Sizing of your implants are confirmed.
+The sizing of your implants is confirmed.
 At this appointment, payment in full is required.

 12. Can I drive myself to surgery?

 NO!
 Patients are not allowed to drive themselves to and from having surgery.
-It is against the law for your safety and the safety of others to allow you drive under the influence of anesthesia and pain medications.
-Dr. Kane also requires that you not only have someone drive you, but remain with you at home for 24 hours after your surgery or longer.
+It is against the law for your safety and the safety of others to allow you to drive under the influence of anesthesia and pain medications.
+Dr. Kane also requires that you not only have someone drive you but remain with you at home for 24 hours after your surgery or longer.

 13. What kind of help do I need after my surgery?